 When it comes to chemicals, lead has one of the strongest links to neurological harm.
-In fact, everyone agrees that there is NO SAFE LEVEL of lead exposure for children.

 Lead is a potent neurotoxin that can cause learning disabilities, lower IQ, behavior and other permanent cognitive (brain) impacts, even at low levels of exposure.

 - There is no safe level of lead for kids or adults.

 - Children can be exposed to lead from paint, drinking water, products, soil and even food.

 - In kids, lead poisoning is linked behaviors like ADHD, aggression, hyperactivity and learning challenges like learning disabilities, reduced ability to pay attention, and poor problem solving skills.

 - In adults, lead poisoning is linked to hypertension, hearing loss, osteoporosis, Parkinson’s, kidney damage, reproductive issues, & social & behavioral challenges.

 - Children with elevated blood lead levels are 7 times more likely to drop out of school & 4 times more likely to end up in the criminal justice system.
 The good news is that lead poisoning is 100% preventable.